Sleep Apnea Treatment Options

 For those who are aware of their condition, the gold standard for treating OSA has long been an oral appliance called the CPAP machine.
-Although very effective, many people find the CPAP to be very uncomfortable and cumbersome.
-In fact, it is well known after one year 67% of CPAP users are no longer use the machine.
-In many cases, sleep apnea sufferers may benefit from and prefer a more comfortable jaw-aligning oral appliance.
+Although very effective, some of the CPAP machines can be uncomfortable and cumbersome so it’s important that people find the right model for them.
+With this being said, the reason they’re the gold standard is because it is the most effective and reliable treatment for sleep apnea.
+In some cases, sleep apnea sufferers may benefit from and prefer a more comfortable jaw-aligning oral appliance.
 The purpose of this device is to reposition the tongue forward and out of the throat to allow for a clear airway.
 Delivering more oxygen to the body allows you to wake up feeling more rested and energetic.

 How Do I Determine If I Have a Problem?